ai03-2725/Voyager40/README.md

 [Supported layouts](http://www.keyboard-layout-editor.com/#/gists/b095690facf5e7ddff7d799d73baacf5)

-##### In light of recent ridiculous claims that I have been using open source PCBs for fame and money and that I am 100% liable for any of my open source PCBs that do not function, I am adding this disclaimer.
+#### In light of recent claims that I am 100% liable for any of my open source PCBs, I am adding this disclaimer.
-##### I provide these PCBs as a reference for designing keyboard PCBs.
+#### I provide these PCBs as a reference for designing keyboard PCBs.
 Using them within your projects will require a will to do research of one's own and to learn the workings of them, potentially fixing issues if they exist.
 # I provide these PCBs without liability and without any guarantees regarding functionality, as expressed in the MIT license under which all of these PCBs are licensed.

 ### Features